pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 As an alternative to using the global configuration file, you can bundle and deploy your own [Pentaho Web Package](pentaho-web-package) containing a registered configuration module.

+Component authors may also wish to provide a default configuration beside the component, included and registered in the same [Pentaho Web Package](pentaho-web-package).

 ## Known Values of Pentaho Environment Variables